Bangladesh - Asia

 Dhaka Travel Guide

-Dhaka works best when you stop expecting a sightseeing city built for leisure and instead plan it as a set of carefully controlled moves: one historic layer, one modern-commercial layer, one food or tea rhythm, and transport decisions built around traffic reality rather than distance on the map.
+Dhaka usually works better if you stop expecting a sightseeing city built for leisure and instead plan it as a set of carefully controlled moves: one historic layer, one modern-commercial layer, one food or tea rhythm, and transport choices built around traffic reality rather than distance on the map.

 Best time: Shoulder seasons for mild weather and fewer crowds.